Preview

 Maccabi returned to Bloomfield stadium for the first league home match of the 2024/25 season as they host Hapoel Be’ersheva for MD3. of the WINNER League.

 Maccabi will aim to maintain their 100% success rate following the 3-0 victory over Maccabi Petah Tikva on MD2 against a side that also played 1 match.
-While Maccabi’s opening match of the season against Hapoel Jerusalem was rescheduled for Wednesday September 18th, Be’ersheva’s match against Bnei Sakhnin was called off due to a riot prior to kickoff with the IFA disciplinary court to decide the outcome of the result.
+While Maccabi’s opening match of the season against Hapoel Jerusalem was rescheduled for Wednesday, Be’ersheva’s match against Bnei Sakhnin was called off due to a riot prior to kickoff with the IFA disciplinary court to decide the outcome of the result.

-Henry Addo on one wing and Osher Davida on the other supplied the width to Maccabi’s formation with Dor Turgeman leading the line upfront.
+Henry Addo on one wing and Osher Davida on the other, supplied the width to Maccabi’s formation with Dor Turgeman leading the line upfront.

 On the bench Lazetic named new Brazilian signing Wesley Patati while Stav Lemkin who also joined during the international break was left out of the squad.
 Goalkeeper Osher Melika, Roy Revivo, Idan Nachmias, Eran Zahavi, Joris van Overeem, Nemanja Stoic, Hisham Layous and Ido Shahar completed the substitutes on the bench.

 Prior to kickoff Maccabi held a ceremony for former defender Matan Baltaxa who joined Be’ersheva last week.
-Another emotional ceremony saw Maccabi CEP Ben Mansford present the family of Ziv and Gali Berman – the Maccabi fans held hostage in Gaza, shirts with the number 27 following their birthdays which took place last week.
+Another emotional ceremony saw Maccabi CEO Ben Mansford present the family of Ziv and Gali Berman – the Maccabi fans held hostage in Gaza, shirts with the number 27 following their birthdays which took place last week.

 First Half